enginaltay/devopscripts/README.md

 # devopscripts

-Helpful Scripts Created for Daily DevOps Tasks
+Helpful scripts for daily DevOps tasks

 Your comments and feedback are welcome.